appacademy/Module-2-Resources/README.md

 Cohort specific work and solutions will be available on their respective branch as their cohort progresses through curriculum.
 Content is regularly iterated on, adjusted and improved so each cohort's materials might change.
 The current cohort branch will receive the latest updates.

-### The general use of this repo will be:
+### The general day to day use of this repo will be:

-- Each day have will have short morning practices.
+- Each morning will have short practices.
 These are already provided for you in this repo so that you do not have to clone them from a/A Open.

 - In the afternoon there will be more complex long practices.
 These will still be accessed via a/A Open.

-- Lectures will be done with notes and practices on this resources repo.
+- Lectures will be done with these notes and practices on this resources repo.
 Short practice solutions will be pushed intermittently in between each short practice and lecture.
+Students can then pull them down as soon as they are available.

 - Long practice solutions will be uploaded at the end of the day they are assigned.